Quick Take

 Predators and Threats

 Some threats in their native range include habitat loss because of agricultural practices and climate change.
-The bird’s endangered status may change because the population numbers are not as well-documented as some other species.
+The bird’s endangered status may change because the population numbers are not as well-documented as those of some other species.

 Many of these birds have been kept as pets and escaped into non-native locations like Florida and other parts of the United States.
 People in these areas consider the birds invasive because they can establish breeding populations and live long lifespans with good food sources.
 The perception of these birds as being invasive motivates a lot of hunting, making humans a legitimate threat.